-Nature: The Town is a defendant in a case filed by three individual plaintiff's who sued the City and its probation company for a variety of federal causes of action arising out of the operation of the City's municipal court.
+Nature: Three individual plaintiff's originally sued the City, two have been dismissed and another plaintiff has been named to serve as a replacement representative of the putative class.
+The two class representatives herein have sued the City of Columbiana and its probation company, Judicial Correction Services and CHC Companies for a variety of federal causes of action arising out of the operation of the City's municipal court.
 The individual plaintiff's have requested class certification for all persons similarly situated who are indigent and have been arrested and jailed for their inability to pay a misdemeanor fine imposed by city ordinance.
 The class action is one of several filed against Alabama municipalities and have gained considerable media publicity.